Mary’s request for help with her relationship, and Elly’s advice

-I don't know if I love him anymore
+I’m Mary and my partner’s name is Steve.
+I don’t know if I love Steve anymore.

-Mary and Steve - we are 33 and 34 and have been together 13 years, on and off.
+We have been together 13 years, on and off.
 We met when we were 20, we were both party animals.
 Life was fun and crazy.
 Things got violent and we broke up.
-A few months later we got back together, after he got counselling.
-We quit drinking, but began smoking weed.
+A few months later we got back together after he got counselling.
+We quit drinking but began smoking weed.
 Life was good – make love not war, peace love and harmony for 3 years or so – until I got pregnant.

 I quit drugs, had the baby and he continued on.
 He began experimenting with cocaine, and that grew into a crack addiction.
 I was working out of town at the time, and one day I came home one day and EVERYTHING was gone.

-and like I mentioned, he’s a dancer.
+He likes sports and as I mentioned, he’s a dancer.
 It takes a lot of his time and he is committed to the group.
-Even through our breakups and his addiction, he stayed with the group.
+Even though our breakups and his addiction, he stayed with the group.
 He goes at least twice a week, if not more often.
 I keep busy with my kids.
 I drive them to dance classes and piano lessons.
 I took up Piano myself, and I enjoy it.
 I spend a lot of time listening to audiobooks, so I don’t mind driving.
 I like to read or go on the computer.

 I work in a restorative justice area.
 I’m supporting mostly supporting us right now.
 He makes money with his dancing, and he gets social assistance for him and the kids.
 That covers the daycare, Hydro and most of the groceries.
 I pay the rest of the bills.
 Our two cars, cell phones, cable internet etc. etc. The house belongs to his parents.

 I love watching him dance.
 It’s his talent and he is very good at it.
 It makes me feel proud of him.
 I love that he is a good dad – a great dad.
 I love how far he’s come in his life – he’s overcome a lot, not only with his addiction issues but also with a troubled childhood.

 Doubts about loving him